Financial aid •

 Sample Financial Aid Appeal letter

-I’m Samantha Hopkins, an incoming freshman at [university].
-I’m very much looking forward to attending school this fall.
-I want to thank you for the financial aid package extended to me.
-I’m very grateful.
+I’m [Student first and last name], an incoming Junior at [University or College name].
+I’m very much looking forward to attending school this year.
+I want to thank you for the financial aid offer extended to me.
+I’m very grateful!

-Unfortunately, my family has experienced a change in income that’ll affect my ability to pay for school.
-My mother was laid off due to COVID-19, and she’s been unable to find another position yet.
+Unfortunately, my family has experienced a change in income that affected my ability to pay for school.
+My mother was laid off in 2022, and she’s been unable to find another position yet.
 As such, the household income reported on my FAFSA is now incorrect, and my family will be unable to help me cover my educational expenses.
-My family’s expected household income has dropped from $90,000 to an estimated $45,000, affecting their ability to provide financial support for my education.
+My family’s expected household income has dropped from $90,000, as we reported on my FAFSA, to an estimated $45,000, affecting their ability to provide financial support for my education.

-I truly hope that I can still attend [university] this fall, but my financial situation has changed, and my ability to attend is now in jeopardy.
+I truly hope that I can still attend [University or College name] this fall, but my financial situation has changed, and my ability to attend is now in jeopardy.

 I’m asking for a review of my financial aid award, with consideration of my family’s new financial circumstances.
 I’m respectfully requesting additional financial aid in the amount of $5,000 to help me pursue my education.
 Your help is greatly appreciated, and I thank you for taking the time to review my financial aid award.